David Norris (cricketer)

 David William Worsley Norris (born 1 May 1946) is a former English first-class cricketer who played for Cambridge University in 1967 and 1968.

 David Norris attended Harrow School, where he captained the First XI, before going up to Selwyn College, Cambridge.
 He was Cambridge's regular wicket-keeper for the 1967 and 1968 seasons, gaining his blue in each year.

+Norris has worked as a chartered accountant and company director.